Two arrested in Oklahoma shootings that killed 3, wounded 2

 Among the dead was one woman, identified as Dannaer Fields, 49, and two men, Bobby Clark, 54, and William Allen, 31.
 The two wounded men, who were not identified, were expected to survive.

 Oklahoma authorities have said the suspects will likely face state murder charges.
-Jordan said he didn't know about any additional federal charges.
+Gordon said he didn't know about any additional federal charges.

 A handgun was recovered when the pair was arrested at a home in Turley, a small town north of Tulsa about four miles from the home they shared.